 - Travel and emergency hotline

 - Sports, music, and event ticket presales

 J.D.
-Power gave American Express the second highest rankings in its 2019 customer service satisfaction survey, only behind Discover.
+Power gave American Express the top ranking in its 2020 credit card satisfaction survey.

-One fee to note besides the annual fee is the 2.7% surcharge on transactions made outside the U.S. For that reason, this isn’t the card to take with you on trips abroad.
+One fee to note besides the annual fee you'll pay after the first year is the 2.7% surcharge on transactions made outside the U.S. For that reason, this isn’t the card to take with you on trips abroad.
 Otherwise, the Blue Cash Preferred has fees similar to other cards.